Telecommunication-Telemedia-Assessment/SVCP2022/03_location.md

 The traditional [Hotel Tanne](https://www.hotel-tanne-thueringen.de/), which exists since 1898, is centrally located in the Goethe and university city of Ilmenau.
 Several rooms has been reserved for the workshop period:

-* Standard Single Room (per night, incl. breakfast & taxes) 69.00 € (85.00 € --> updated)
+* Standard Single Room (per night, incl. breakfast & taxes) XY € <!-- (85.00 € updated)-->
-* Standard Double Room (per night, incl. breakfast & taxes) 89.00 € (115.00 €)
+* Standard Double Room (per night, incl. breakfast & taxes) XY € <!-- (115.00 €) -->

-In order to arrange your stay, please reserve your room with the keyword SVCP 2022 until **August 15, 2019** with the hotel:
+In order to arrange your stay, please reserve your room with the keyword "TU Ilmenau, SVCP 2022" until **XYZ, 2022** with the hotel:

 * info@hotel-tanne-thueringen.de
 * Phone: +49 3677 6590